amplab/training/ampcamp/succinct.md

 Succinct is a distributed data store that supports a wide range of point queries directly on a compressed representation of the input data.
-We are very excited to release Succinct Spark, as a Spark package, that enables search, range and random access queries on compressed RDDs.
+We are very excited to announce the release Succinct Spark, as a Spark package, that enables search, range and random access queries on compressed RDDs.
 This release allows users to use Apache Spark as a document store (with search on documents) similar to ElasticSearch, a key-value interface (with search on values) similar to HyperDex, and an experimental DataFrame interface (with search along columns in a table).

 ## Creating a Succinct RDD

-To start using Succinct's API, we need to start up the Spark Shell with the Succinct Spark package available to it.
-The following command directs the Spark Shell to load the jar for the Succinct Spark package, and increase the executor memory to 2GB (since we'll be working with large datasets later in the exercise):
+To start using Succinct's API, we need to start up the Spark Shell with the Succinct Spark package jars available to it.
+The following command directs the Spark Shell to load the jar for the Succinct Spark package, and increases the executor memory to 2GB (since we'll be working with large datasets later in the exercise):

 <pre class="prettyprint lang-bsh">
-usb/$ bin/spark-shell --jars ~/Work/AMPCamp2015/succinct/jars/succinct-0.1.4.jar --executor-memory 2G --conf "spark.driver.extraJavaOptions=-XX:MaxPermSize=256m"
+usb/$ bin/spark-shell --jars jars/succinct/succinct-0.1.4.jar --executor-memory 2G --conf "spark.driver.extraJavaOptions=-XX:MaxPermSize=256m"
 </pre>

 Now that we have the Spark shell loaded with the Succinct Spark package, we'll